 I considered which future industries might be high-growth opportunities.
 Bottled water was my target and I cold-called my way into an organization, starting off as a sales rep and ending up as General Manager.
 The turning point of my professional career…and the single most impactful event which has actually led to early retirement happened in late 2001.
 The company was sold to Nestle Waters and …..Nestle pretty much wanted the customers…not the managers.
 So, my peers and I lost our jobs.

 Nine months later and we’re in Charleston, South Carolina to manage another bottled water company.
 I quickly realize I’m working for the wrong organization and find an opportunity written for me.
 CUNO, a Connecticut filtration company, wanted a sales rep to support the bottled water industry.One year later, 3M purchases CUNO.
 For fifteen years, I’ve been Key Account Manager for some of our biggest, most complicated customers.

-Recently I knew it was time to wrap up my career in order to be a happier person.
-A million miles and 2,000+ flights….1,200 hotel nights…each one takes a toll.
+The time came when I knew it was time to wrap up my career in order to be a happier, more at-peace person.
+A million miles and 2,000+ flights….1,200 hotel nights…believe me…each one takes a toll.
 Since I was a kid, I’ve wanted to become proficient in fly fishing.
 Photography has long been “the girl that got away” and I’m hoping to fall back in love with it.
 My love of Norman Rockwell’s “Small Town Americana” is a strong influence on what I hope to find and capture wandering North America with Lynn.